alnoki/AAAAAA/doc/setup/concepts/project-structure.rst

 Contents
 ********

+Some select demonstrative contents of the :xref:`AAAAAA-repo`:

 .. code-block:: none
-   :caption: Select contents of the :xref:`AAAAAA-repo`

    AAAAAA/
        src/